Gain a deeper understanding of language (English and languages around the world) with an English BA with a concentration in Applied Linguistics.

 - ENG 321 English Linguistics

-- ENG 436 Theory and Research in TESOL
+- ENG 436 Language Learning Theories and Research

 - Senior seminars on topics such as Dialects and Code-switching